-CSS Property margin – Outer Spacing of a Box
+CSS Property Margin – Outer Spacing of a Box

-The CSS margin property is used to set the outer spacing of an element relative to its parent element or to adjacent elements.
-This means; margin will push the other elements away from it.
+property is used to set the outer spacing of an element relative to its parent element or to adjacent elements.
+This means that margin

 Margin is the shorthand property for the four properties

-margin-top | space to the top |
+space to the top |

-margin-right | space to the right |
+space to the right |

-margin-bottom | space to the bottom |
+space to the bottom |

-margin-left | space to the left |
+space to the left |

 Description | Possible Values | Default Value | Category |